 - The project to which the running release or build job belongs, where the Flaw Importer task is running

-- The project to which you want to import the flaws
+- The project to which you want to import the flaws or vulnerabilities

 - You have installed the Veracode Azure DevOps Extension.